COPYRIGHT LICENSING FACTSHEET

 Whilst the Federation, at present, cannot give any firm assurances on this topic, the prospect of being taken to task is a very low risk situation indeed especially if affiliates do not mention in programmes or publicity which particular version is being shown.
 As mentioned above there are more than a dozen major producers/distributors of music DVDs with hundreds of minor ones, and it would be necessary for an individual DVD producer to take any action under civil law which would probably not be cost effective.
 Affiliates intending to continue with DVD programmes do so at their own discretion, and should simply be aware of the technical legal risk involved in showing videograms.

-presenters often use "compilations" of their own CDs in their programmes.
+Our presenters often use "compilations" of their own CDs in their programmes.
+Is this legal?

 The "public performance" of the resultant copy comes under the same rules as playing the original recorded media.
 The Federation administered licence with PRS and PPL should cover affiliates for both the performance of the music and the playing of the sound recording, whether in the original retail version or the "convenience compilation".
 This should cover most of affiliates' recitals.

 December 2005 the Gowers Review was commissioned by the then Chancellor, Gordon

 Brown, to evaluate the UK's intellectual property (IP) legislation and assess

 how IP rights are calculated, awarded and enforced.

 As usual the European Commission had a role to play in this issue and following its own review of the relevant directives came up with a new one!
 Directive 2011/77/EU.
 This was primarily focussed on the copyright in sound recordings.
 The Directive was implemented into UK law on 1 November 2013 by the Copyright and Duration of Rights in Performances Regulations 2013.The Copyright Designs and Patents Act 1988 was further amended by the Copyright and Duration of Rights in Performance (Amendment) Regulations 2014 which came into force on 6 April 2014.